Controversy of ‘init’ and ‘systemd’ in Linux

 What is (System V) Init?

-The init (short for “initialization”) is the first (or parent) process loaded by your kernel that swamps other (child) processes to make your system work in a systematic manner, and it is assigned with “PID=1” (process identifiers are assigned in sequential order).
+Init (short for “initialization”) is the first (and parent) process loaded by your kernel that swamps other (child) processes to make your system work in a systematic manner, and it is assigned PID=1 (process identifiers are assigned in sequential order).

-When you hear the term “init” in conjunction with it, you will also hear the term “System V init”, which is essentially the first commercial system designed based on init, which many future Linux distributions adopted (until systemd came).
+When you hear the term “init” in conjunction with it, you will also hear the term “System V init” (not Systemd), which is essentially the first commercial system designed based on init, which many future Linux distributions adopted (until Systemd came).

-The init is respected for many things, but for now I’ll focus on one major: “Do one thing and do it well”.
-This referred to the init behavior of starting one process after the previous one had completed in serial.
+The init is respected for many things, but I’ll currently emphasize a key aspect: its commitment to “Do one thing and do it well”.
+Which involves starting one process only after the previous one has been completed in serial.

 Init Alternatives Before SystemD?

-• Upstart: A init replacement daemon that was developed by Canonical to allow parallel processing.
+• Upstart: An init replacement daemon developed by Canonical, designed to support parallel processing during system boot.

-• Epoch: A single threaded init system designed to be small and unintrusive.
+• Epoch: A single-threaded init system intentionally designed to be minimalistic and non-intrusive.

 What is SystemD?